 But which are the best things to see during one day in Lille?

-This is where I can help.
-Have the best time in this fascinating Flemish city by following this Lille self-guided walking tour.
+As a two-time visitor, this is where I can help.
+Make the most of your time in this fascinating Flemish city by following my Lille self-guided walking tour.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.